vgoyal5503/Satlas/README.md

 The get_enc_images.py script calls an internal Allen Institute for AI (AI2) url to retrieve the Sentinel-2 images corresponding to the images we desire.
 It also puts all the images and true label files into a directory format that AI2's internal multisat training library supports.

+Note that there are many more helper scripts and code files that I cannot share here on which I worked on.
+The files given are meant to provide an idea of what I was doing.